Habitat Illinois Building Impact

 The Habitat program is a grant generously provided by Illinois Housing Development Authority (IHDA) to Habitat for Humanity of Illinois (HFH Illinois).
 The grant is for $2,000,000 to provide down payment assistance for Habitat homebuyers.
 The funding agreement will allow HFH Illinois to make forgivable loans to qualifying Low, and Very Low Income Habitat families to buy down the sales prices to ensure the mortgage does not exceed 30% of gross monthly income.

 Building Impact Round 4 Update

-IHDA and Champaign are working hard to bring Round 4 to the Affiliates.
-IHDA is allotting HFH $2 million for this round.
-We have been in the process of auditing Round 3 files and clearing up any issues we found.
+We are in the process of auditing Round 3 files and clearing up any issues by February 2020 at the latest.
 IHDA and Champaign are also revising the program manual as well as a training webinar.
 There are several changes and clarifications we need to share with the Affiliates, so any participating Habitat’s will be required to attend the training.
 We are hoping to accomplish all of this within the next 60 days or sooner.

 Habitat Illinois Building Impact FAQs

 Does the stipend that a veteran receives count as 'included income'

 If the income is retirement or disability, yes.
 Please define “stipend” — or check the inclusion/exclusion list to see if it is more clearly defined for the type of income you are requesting.